How Long Does it Take to Become a Nurse?

 - Taking the National Council Licensure Examination (NCLEX), which is administered by the National Council of State Boards of Nursing

 How Long Does it Take to Become an RN?

 With a career as a registered nurse, you could find work in hospitals, physician’s offices, nursing homes, care facilities and many other types of organizations.

 Typically it takes anywhere from two to four years to become a registered nurse.
 But exactly how long it will take you depends on the degree program you choose, your clinical experience and the licensing requirements in your state.

 Nursing Degree Options for RNs

-For most registered nurses, their career path begins with either a two-year Associate Degree in Nursing (ADN) or a four-year Bachelor of Science in Nursing (BSN).
+For many registered nurses, their career path begins with either a two-year Associate Degree in Nursing (ADN) or a four-year Bachelor of Science in Nursing (BSN).

-Earning a nursing associate degree is the fastest, and often the most affordable, path to becoming an RN.
+Earning a nursing associate degree is a relatively fast and often cost-effective pathway to becoming an RN.
 ADN programs generally take about two years to complete and prepare you to take the NCLEX licensure exam to become a registered nurse.

-A BSN degree is typically a four-year program.
-While it will take you longer to complete than an ADN, it also offers a highly sought-after credential.
+A BSN degree is typically a four-year program, unless you are enrolled in an RN-to-BSN bridge program, like the one offered at SNHU.
+While it can take you longer to complete than an ADN, it also offers a highly sought-after credential.

 If you’re already working as an RN, many colleges and universities offer accelerated programs that build on your existing nursing credentials.
 These programs are typically transfer-friendly and include: